 3 Operational a Financial efficiency.
-Ensuring a value for money service Risk that multiple procurements will not make economies of scale savings Risk that VAT will not be reclaimable on some contracts Risk that any procurement will take too long to complete or be fragmented thereby not delivering VFM/ cost reduction to required timescales Risk that VAT will not be reclaimable on some contracts lower than expected due to estates constraints or implementation timescales Risk that VAT will not be reclaimable Risk that a single procurement becomes too complex and will be challenged Risk that financial benefit may be lower than expected due to estates constraints or implementation timescales Risk that a single procurement becomes too complex and will be challenged VAT will be not claimable on capital items Insufficient cashflow for up front capital costs.
-Insufficient capital or Capital Resource Limits to support a capital scheme On balance sheet assets attract additional depreciation and capital charges 4 Long term sustainabilit y of the service including ensuring a service that is flexible and adaptable to change Risk of preventing integration or standardisation Overall solution is fragmented where services are procured piecemeal Unable to deploy new solutions - delay to upgrading or modernising the MSC solution Poorly defined umbrella contract means risk that cost savings will not be realised and the new services will be delayed Overall solution is fragmented where services are procured piecemeal Unable to deploy new solutions - delay to upgrading or modernising the MSC solution contract Contract has insufficient flexibility to respond to technology changes Risk that the whole solution cannot be supported by a single supplier Risk that partners will be unable to afford new solutions and technology holding back the scope of the MSC services Contract has insufficient flexibility to respond to technology changes As partners own the capital equipment they will bear obsolescence and replacement risk.
+Ensuring a value for money service Risk that multiple procurements will not make economies of scale savings Risk that VAT will not be reclaimable on some contracts Risk that any procurement will take too long to complete or be fragmented thereby not delivering VFM/ cost reduction to required timescales Risk that VAT will not be reclaimable on some contracts Risk that financial benefit may be lower than expected due to estates constraints or implementation timescales Risk that VAT will not be reclaimable Risk that a single procurement becomes too complex and will be challenged Risk that financial benefit may be lower than expected due to estates constraints or implementation timescales Risk that a single procurement becomes too complex and will be challenged VAT will be not claimable on capital items Insufficient cashflow for up front capital costs.
+Insufficient capital or Capital Resource Limits to support a capital scheme On balance sheet assets attract additional depreciation and capital charges 4 Long term sustainabilit y of the service including ensuring a service that is flexible and adaptable to change Risk of preventing integration or standardisation Overall solution is fragmented where services are procured piecemeal Unable to deploy new solutions - delay to upgrading or modernising the MSC solution Poorly defined umbrella contract means risk that cost savings will not be realised and the new services will be delayed Overall solution is fragmented where services are procured piecemeal Unable to deploy new solutions - delay to upgrading or modernising the MSC solution Risk that the whole solution cannot be supported by a single supplier Risk that new solutions and technology becoming available will not be offered as part of the contract Contract has insufficient flexibility to respond to technology changes Risk that the whole solution cannot be supported by a single supplier Risk that partners will be unable to afford new solutions and technology holding back the scope of the MSC services Contract has insufficient flexibility to respond to technology changes As partners own the capital equipment they will bear obsolescence and replacement risk.
 Partners bear equipment capacity risk